 Why Western Red Cedar decking is the natural choice

 Western Red Cedar (Thuja Plicata) decking is life affirming.
-In other words it feels right and looks after itself, remaining sound, solid and beautiful for decades.
-Western Red Cedar contains natural oils that resist moisture decay and infestation helping your cedar deck stand the test of time.
+It is truly people friendly.
+In other words cedar looks natural and feels right.
+Its inherent properties cause cedar decking to remain sound, solid and perform for decades.
+Western Red Cedar contains natural oils that resist moisture decay and infestation helping your cedar deck last.

 Being very straight-grained, Western Red Cedar neither warps nor twists, keeping the integrity of your cedar deck intact for many years to come.
 Its rich and variegated colouring ranges from pale saffron to a deep honeyed ochre that, over the years, gives way to an attractive patina of silvery grey.
 In fact, nothing grows old more gracefully than western red cedar.
-It is a good insulator, so compared to composites or plastic alternatives; Western Red Cedar keeps your deck surface cool on a hot day yet feels warm on a cool night.
+It is a good insulator, so compared to composites or plastic alternatives; Western Red Cedar keeps your deck surface cool on a hot day, yet doesn’t feel chilled on a cool night.

-In our long experience, nothing creates a finer impression than the warmth, beauty and character of a real cedar deck.
-For us, that means we only carry the best selection of Western Red Cedar, for its proven track record and enduring performance.
+In our experience, nothing creates a finer impression than the warmth, beauty and character of a real cedar deck.
+For us, this means we only carry a selection of Western Red Cedar, chosen for a proven track record and enduring performance.
 All of our Western Red Cedar is sourced from properly managed forests in British Columbia, where natural regeneration and reforestation programmes ensure a perpetual harvest.

 Deck Building – Practical Concept & Design Considerations

 - Examine your available space.
-Consider special features and constraints, including views, elevations and privacy.
+Consider special features and constraints, including views, elevations, privacy and quiet enjoyment.

-- Think about extending your daily use.
-Provide shelter from prevailing winds, the hot summer sun; incorporate wind protection or a pergola.
+- Think how you can extend your daily use.
+Provide shelter from prevailing winds or hot summer sun by incorporate wind screening or adding a pergola.

 - Decide how the deck will be used; anticipate traffic flow, seating areas, BBQ placement, daily needs of common users and the type of usage.

-- Multiple tiers help negotiate changes in elevation and provide opportunity to incorporate different design features in each level.
-Allowing you to incorporate different elements for various seasons and times of day.
+- Multiple tiers help accommodate changes in elevation to the ground below and provide opportunity to incorporate different design features or uses for each level.
+Also a great way to incorporate different features for the various seasons and times of day.